Battle of France: Weygand line

 The 47 divisions of Army Group B attacked either side of Paris with the majority of the mobile units.
 After 48 hours, the German offensive had not broken through.
 On the Aisne, the XVI Panzerkorps employed over 1,000 AFVs in two Panzer divisions and a motorised division against the French.
 German offensive tactics were crude and Hoepner soon lost 80 out of 500 AFVs in the first attack.
 The 4th Army captured bridgeheads over the Somme but the Germans struggled to get over the Aisne.
 At Amiens, the Germans were repeatedly driven back by French artillery-fire and realised that French tactics were much improved.

 The German Army relied on the Luftwaffe to silence French artillery, to enable German infantry to inch forward.
 German progress was made only late on the third day of operations, finally forcing crossings.
 The French Air Force (Armée de l'Air) attempted to bomb them but failed.
 German sources acknowledged the battle was "hard and costly in lives, the enemy putting up severe resistance, particularly in the woods and tree lines continuing the fight when our troops had pushed past the point of resistance".
-South of Abbeville, the French Tenth Army (General Robert Altmayer) was forced to retreat to Rouen and then south over the Seine river.
+South of Abbeville, the French Tenth Army (General Robert Altmayer) was forced to retreat to Rouen and then south over the Seine.
 The 7th Panzer Division forced the surrender of the British 51st (Highland) Division and the French IX Corps on 12 June at Saint-Valery-en-Caux, then crossed the Seine river to race through Normandy, capturing the port of Cherbourg on 18 June.
 German spearheads were overextended and vulnerable to counter-attack but the Luftwaffe denied the French the ability to concentrate and the fear of air attack negated their mass and mobility.

+Capture of Paris

-On 10 June, the French government declared Paris an open city.
+On 10 June, Reynaud declared Paris an open city.
 The German 18th Army then deployed against Paris.
 The French resisted the approaches to the capital strongly but the line was broken in several places.
 Weygand asserted it would not take long for the French Army to disintegrate.
 On 13 June, Churchill attended a meeting of the Anglo-French Supreme War Council at Tours and suggested a Franco-British Union but this was refused.
 On 14 June, Paris fell.
 Parisians who stayed in the city found that in most cases the Germans were extremely well mannered.